Do more to stop coronavirus price gouging, U.S. states tell Amazon, Walmart, Facebook

 WASHINGTON (Reuters) - A group of 32 U.S. states have a message for the nation’s leading online platforms: You are not doing enough to stop price gouging amid the coronavirus crisis.

-In a letter sent on Wednesday to Amazon.com Inc (AMZN.O), Walmart Inc (WMT.N), Facebook Inc (FB.O) and eBay Inc (EBAY.O) a bipartisan group of U.S. attorneys general outlined specific steps it wants the online platforms to take to end this practice.
+In a letter sent on Wednesday to Amazon.com Inc, Walmart Inc, Facebook Inc and eBay Inc a bipartisan group of U.S. attorneys general outlined specific steps it wants the online platforms to take to end this practice.

 Pennsylvania’s Josh Shapiro is leading the effort along with attorneys general from the states of Connecticut, Vermont and New Mexico.